HootsuiteLabs/localytics-cordova/README.md

 ## Integration

-To install Localytics for Phonegap, you'll need to take a few basic steps.
+To install Localytics for Phonegap, you'll need to take three basic steps.

 1. Set up your app key for each platform.

 2. Integrate your app with Localytics.

 3. Set up and register for Push notifications, if necessary.

-4. Set up and register for Places notifications, if necessary.

 ### 1. Set up app keys